fscelliott/docsdonewell/_posts/2025-06-30-ai-changelog.md

 ## Deprecating old features

 I was also unsatisfied with Claude's attempt to write a deprecation announcement.
+I wanted to communicate a change to my client's code editor.

+### Claude output

 Here's Claude's attempt:

 > ### Deprecation: Sensible Instruct visual authoring interface removed